vaastav/CS416-Tanks/report/REPORT.md

 * __Player Reconnection__: When a player node disconnects, the server is notified of that failure.
 It then (1) stops returning the failed node's address in peer discovery and (2) begins monitoring that node in case it reconnects.
 In the event that the node reconnects, the server can then resume returning its address to other nodes.
 Node failure is discussed in more detail below.

 * __Clock Synchronization__: Given that our game is a real-time distributed system, with player nodes broadcasting their moves and shots, we need a method by which to order updates and thereby resolve altercations between players.
 To do so, we use clock synchronization amongst all player nodes, and in particular the Berkeley Algorithm.
-For the purposes of this algorithm, the server is selected as master. *TODO*
+For the purposes of this algorithm, the server is selected as master.
+Every time a new player connects to the server, the server requests all of its connected clients to return their actual time.
+After adjusting for the RTT delay, the server calculates the raw offsets of each client and then calculates the average time.
+After this the server calculates the relative offsets for each client (relative to the average) and asks each of them to set their clock offsets accordingly.

 * __Key-Value Store__: Our system tracks the number of kills and deaths associated with each player, where the ID of each player node is associated with a set of statistics.
 To store and retrieve these statistics, we have used a centralized distributed key-value store, with the data replicated across player nodes.
 The role of the server in this functionality is akin to the server in the distributed file system of assignment 2.
 Stats collection and the key-value store is discussed in further detail below.